Blade Runner: Pre-production and script

 Interest in adapting Philip K. Dick's novel Do Androids Dream of Electric Sheep? developed shortly after its 1968 publication.
 Director Martin Scorsese was interested in filming the novel, but never optioned it.
 Producer Herb Jaffe optioned it in the early 1970s, but Dick was unimpressed with the screenplay written by Herb's son Robert, saying, "Jaffe's screenplay was so terribly done ...
 Robert flew down to Santa Ana to speak with me about the project.
 And the first thing I said to him when he got off the plane was, 'Shall I beat you up here at the airport, or shall I beat you up back at my apartment?

 The screenplay by Hampton Fancher was optioned in 1977.
 Producer Michael Deeley became interested in Fancher's draft and convinced director Ridley Scott to film it.
 Scott had previously declined the project but, after leaving the slow production of Dune, wanted a faster-paced project to take his mind off his older brother's recent death.
 He joined the project on February 21, 1980, and managed to push up the promised Filmways financing from US$13 million to $15 million.
 Fancher's script focused more on environmental issues and less on issues of humanity and religion, which are prominent in the novel, and Scott wanted changes.
 Fancher found a cinema treatment by William S. Burroughs for Alan E. Nourse's novel The Bladerunner (1974), titled Blade Runner (a movie).
 (Note: Some editions of Nourse's novel use the two-word spacing Blade Runner, as does the Burroughs book.)
 Scott liked the name, so Deeley obtained the rights to the titles.
-Eventually, he hired David Peoples to rewrite the script and Fancher left the job over the issue on December 21, 1980, although he later returned to contribute additional rewrites.